AI Adoption Tower

 Delivery managers

-Compare lane accuracy, review burden, verification health, and outcome quality to identify where the operating model is working and where it needs adjustment.
+Compare lane accuracy, review burden, verification readiness, and outcome quality to identify where the operating model is working and where it needs adjustment.

 Governance